msu8/hive/docs/developing.md

 Kind users should also specify `HIVE_IMAGE="localhost:5000/hive:latest"` as the default image location cannot be authenticated to from Kind clusters, resulting in inability to launch install pods.

 # Rootless development environment setup
 An automated script can set up your development environment - download go, prerequisite binaries, create a cluster, registry, and deploy hive.
-It uses binaries which it stores in the repo's root.
+The script downloads binaries, stores them in the repository's root, and calls them from there.
 The setup is OS-independent and runs rootless, however, it currently only works on amd64 machines.

 To prepare the environment, run